 Mile 2.1: The Narrows is a beautiful narrow gorge with a Class II+ lead in rapid.

-Mile 4.4: Soon after Roaring River Rapid (III) the Roaring River enters the Clackamas River from river right.
+Mile 4.5: The Roaring River enters the Clackamas River from river right.
 About a mile downstream of the rapid there's a sharp left bend which is the marker for Hole in the Wall (IV).

 Mile 5: Hole in the Wall River Access provides an alternate place to put-in or take-out before Hole in the Wall Rapid.

 Mile 5.3: Hole in the Wall Rapid (IV) is typically scouted since it has a dangerous eddy/whirlpool on river left.
 If you get caught in the dangerous eddy there is sometis a ladder that can be used to climb out.

 Mile 6.8: Fish Creek River Access is a great place to begin or end your journey to make a shorter trip.

 Mile 7.7: Carter Falls (IV-) is a famous rapid just above Carter Bridge.
 There is a hole in the center which many people miss by taking the left hand line.
 The hole is the location of the infamous Gate #3 in the annual Upper Clackamas Whitewater Festival.

 Mile 9: Big Eddy river access is a common take out with a long carry.

 Mile 9.1: Rock and Roll (III) is just below Big Eddy.